-- All the models so far are representative agent models. - Lustig and Van Nieuwerburgh (2006) are the first to show that a heterogeneous-agent model, where agents differ in their histories of income shocks, can produce a downward-sloping term structure of equity. - Risk sharing of income shocks is limited by the amount of housing collateral that agents have. - Agents face both shocks to the wealth distribution, which fluctuates at business cycle frequency, and shocks to housing collateral, which fluctuates at lower frequencies. - A negative consumption shock temporarily increases discount rates, but it does not affect housing collateral, which governs discount rates in the long run. - As a result, the price of consumption strips of longer maturity is insulated from bad consumption shocks today, which do affect short-maturity consumption strips.
+- All the models so far are representative agent models. - Lustig and Van Nieuwerburgh (2006) are the first to show that a heterogeneous-agent model, where agents differ in their histories of income shocks, can produce a downward-sloping term structure of equity. - Risk sharing of income shocks is limited by the amount of housing collateral that agents have. - Agents face both shocks to the wealth distribution, which fluctuates at business cycle frequency, and shocks to housing collateral, which fluctuates at lower frequencies. - A negative consumption shock temporarily increases discount rates, but it does not affect housing collateral, which governs discount rates in the long run. - As a result, the price of consumption strips of longer maturity is insulated from bad consumption shocks today, which do affect short-maturity consumption strips. - Hodor and Zapatero (2023) model investors that are heterogeneous in their investment horizon.
+Mutual fund managers are focused on the short term, due to their compensation incentives, while long-term value investors have longer investment horizons.
+This structure can lead to downward sloping term structure of expected returns when mutual funds' appetite for risk is strong.

 - 3.6.
-Applications and Open Questions - Real excess volatility: - Hiring depends on the present value of marginal product of labor minus wages. - In the data, hiring is too volatile. - Hall (2017) shows that variation in short-term discount rates could explain the variation in hiring. - The argument extends to investment as well, providing a potential link between asset prices and both investment and hiring decisions. - Indeed, it would be interesting to see whether we can use data on various term structure to come up with discount rates that can be used to understand hiring, investment, and the valuation of both listed equity and private equity. - Gupta and Van Nieuwerburgh (2021) use the term structure of risk in stock and bond markets to value private equity. - In the process they extract term structures of returns for value, growth, small, real estate, infrastructure, and natural resource stocks for the full post-war sample.
-Have different shapes unconditionally, as well as dependence on state of economy. - Their asset pricing model matches the evidence from dividend strips from options and futures for the subsample when data is available.
-Futures risk premium curve is not particularly steeply downward sloping in the data sample.
+Applications and Open Questions - Real excess volatility: - Hiring depends on the present value of marginal product of labor minus wages. - In the data, hiring is too volatile. - Hall (2017) shows that variation in short-term discount rates could explain the variation in hiring. - The argument extends to investment as well, providing a potential link between asset prices and both investment and hiring decisions. - Indeed, it would be interesting to see whether we can use data on various term structures to come up with discount rates that can be used to understand hiring, investment, and the valuation of both listed equity and private companies.